vishwanathspring22/NashvilleHousingData/README.md

 There is an issue in 2023 SQL server i.e. importing the excel file directly using database -> tasks -> import/export wizard.
 An error pops up.
 Hence, OPENROW and BULK INSERT can also be used in this process.

-I prefer for this dataset, to import the dataset using tasks as a flatfile.
+Note: Issue will be encountered to import the dataset in .csv format or .xlsx format in SSMS.
+Instead import can be done using a flatfile.
 Basically converting the .xlsx file to .csv file.
-Then there will no errors.
+Error encounter can be avoided.